adamringeisen/LotterySimulator/README.md

 ## Setup and Usage

 Download the latest release, unzip to folder of your choosing.
-You can just run LotterySimulator.exe from that folder or use setup.exe if you can to install it.
+You can just run LotterySimulator.exe from that folder or use setup.exe if you want to install it for some reason.

 First option is to choose how many tickets you want to buy.
 This is equivalent to getting 'quick-pick' and your numbers are randomly generated.